Implant Red Flags From a Dental Technician

 That pattern — great sales, poor clinical process — is the root cause of most dental tourism problems.
 The fix isn't finding a cheaper clinic or a better agent.
 It's doing the evaluation properly before anyone quotes you.

 MyDentalFly's interactive dental chart maps every tooth with symptoms.
 The health questionnaire covers medical history, medications, and risk factors.
-Your Dental Health Report identifies recommended treatments with estimated costs — and flags when extras like bone grafts or sinus lifts might be needed.
+Your Dental Package identifies recommended treatments with estimated costs — and flags when extras like bone grafts or sinus lifts might be needed.
 Clinics receive your full case file before you arrive, so they can plan properly instead of diagnosing and treating in the same rushed visit.

 What This Actually Costs